Modelling transition phenomena of scientific coauthorship networks: The model

 \subsection{The model processes}

 In reality, most researchers belong to research teams in universities and research institutes.
 For each research team, one or several researchers are responsible for the running of the team as leaders.
-Research teams and their leaders are the main objects in our model, which have been used in Reference\cite{Xie3}.
-The term ``article team" in Reference\cite{Milojevic} is also adopted by our model, which is renamed as ``paper team".
+Research teams and their leaders are the main objects in our model, which have been used in Reference~\citep{Xie3}.
+The term ``article team" in Reference~\citep{Milojevic} is also adopted by our model, which is renamed as ``paper team".

-Our model creates ``authors" (nodes) by a unit intensity Poisson process on a cluster of concentric circles.
-The circles could be regarded as ``topic" or ``interest" spaces.
-Note that it is not real topic or interest spaces, which are high dimensional spaces representing textual contents of authors' papers.
-The model randomly selects some nodes as ``leaders" (called lead nodes) to attach specific geometric zones imitating their academic impacts.
+Our model creates ``authors" (nodes) through a unit intensity Poisson process on a cluster of concentric circles.
+The circle cluster could be viewed as a ``topic" or ``interest" space.
+Note that it is not a real topic or interest space, which is a high dimensional space representing textual contents of authors' papers.
+In the model, some nodes are randomly selected as ``leaders" (called lead nodes) to attach specific geometric zones imitating their academic impacts.
 For each lead node, its ``research team" is formed by the nodes within its influential zone~(Fig.~\ref{fig5}).
-Unlike the ``lead authors" who are in charge of ``article teams" in S. Milojevi\'c's model\cite{Milojevic}, the lead nodes in our model are in charge of ``research teams", and concurrently play the roles of ``lead authors" in ``article teams".
+Unlike the ``lead authors" who are in charge of ``article teams" in S. Milojevi\'c's model~\citep{Milojevic}, the lead nodes in our model are in charge of ``research teams", and concurrently play the roles of ``lead authors" in ``article teams".

 Inspired by the processes of generating coauthorship networks, the model generates hypergraphs first~(in which nodes are regarded as ``authors" and hyperedges as ``paper teams"), then extracts simple graphs from the hypergraphs (in which edges are formed between every two nodes in each hyperedge).
-Note that the isolated nodes are ignored, and the multiple edges are treated as one.
+Note that the isolated nodes are ignored, and the multiple edges are viewed as one.

 Since new papers are published per week or month, coauthorship networks evolve over time.
 Our model aims at simulating the evolution processes, especially the self-organizing formation of research teams in the processes.
 For this purpose, the numbers of hyperedges and nodes in the model are growing over time $t$.
 Parameter $t$ can be explained as the $t$-th unit of time, such as $t$-th week, $t$-th month, etc.